Mana Shim: Activism and post-playing career

+Mana also spent a season as assistant coach at San Jose State University during the 2022-2023 season, during which the Spartans won the Mountain West Championship game.

 Personal life

 Shim self-identifies as Kanaka Maoli.

-Shim publicly came out as a lesbian on August 30, 2013 in an interview with Outsports, the day before the Portland Thorns FC entered the National Women's Soccer League Championship.
+Shim publicly came out as a lesbian on August 30, 2013, in an interview with Outsports, the day before the Portland Thorns FC entered the National Women's Soccer League Championship.

 In 2017, as part of an effort to lower the stigma of mental health issues among athletes, Shim revealed she had been diagnosed with bipolar disorder.

-Activism

-In 2021 Shim publicly accused her former manager Paul Riley of sexual misconduct and abuse to The Athletic in a story that resulted in Riley being fired from his then-current position with the North Carolina Courage, and the NWSL to seek further investigations.
-She is now enrolled in law school in Hawaii.
-Her anti-harassment advocacy led to her being named one of the 2022 "Law Students of the Year" by National Jurist.